Chemistry

 Chemistry in the Lower School follows the National Curriculum, using the Heinemann scheme with additional enhancements to add interest and challenge for the pupils.
 The teaching order followed is:

-First Year - Particle model of solids, liquids and gases, solutions, acids & alkalis, simple chemical reactions
+Year 7 - particle model of solids, liquids and gases, solutions, acids & alkalis, simple chemical reactions

 Chemistry - 13+